Van-Goghbot/the-coderoom/docs/user_input.rst

    :linenos:
    :lineno-start: 5

-For our pusposes, we only need the x,y coordinates (to determine where on the table it will be positioned) and the yaw angle (to determine the placement orientation).
+For our purposes we only need the x,y coordinates, to determine where on the table it will be positioned, and the yaw angle, to determine the placement orientation.

 .. figure::  imgs/listener.png
    :align:   center